• Skip to primary navigation

 • 1 cup your favourite plant-based milk (240ml) (see recipe note below)

-• (Coconut oil to grease waffle iron)
+• (Coconut oil or oil of choice to grease waffle iron)

 Optional